-The final operation after machining, fabrication or mechanical polishing is cleaning to remove cutting oils, grease, crayon markings, fingerprints, dirt, grime, other organic residues, and any contaminates trapped in inclusions on the surface to prevent "rust spotting" left behind from these processes.
+The final operation after fabrication or heat treatment is cleaning to remove surface contamination and restore corrosion resistance of the exposed surfaces.
+Degreasing to remove cutting oils, grease, crayon markings, fingerprints, dirt, grime, and other organic residues is the first step.

-Degreasing: Non-chlorinated solvents should be used in order to avoid leaving residues of chloride ions in crevices and other locations where they can initiate crevice attack, pitting, and corrosion later on when the equipment is placed in service.
+Degreasing: Non-chlorinated solvents should be used in order to avoid leaving residues of chloride ions in crevices and other locations where they can initiate crevice attack, pitting, and/or stress corrosion later when the equipment is placed in service.

-Machined, Fabricated and Mechanical Polished Components: After degreasing, components are sometimes "passivated" in nitric or a Citric Acid based solution which enhances the natural oxide surface film.
-This is done in compliance within the ASTM A380 standards.
+Machined Components: After degreasing, machined components are sometimes "passivated" in 10% nitric acid.
+Nitric acid enhances the natural oxide surface film.

 Glass bead or walnut shell blasting are very effective in removing metallic surface contamination without damaging the surface.
 It is sometimes necessary to resort to blasting with clean sand to restore heavily contaminated surfaces such as tank bottoms, but care must be taken to be certain the sand is truly clean, is not recycled and does not roughen the surface.
-Steel shot blasting is strictly prohibited from being used as it will contaminate the stainless steel with an iron deposit.
+Steel shot blasting should not be used as it will contaminate the stainless steel with an iron deposit.

 Stainless steel wire brushing or light grinding with clean aluminum oxide abrasive discs or flapper wheels are helpful.
-Heavy grinding or polishing with grinding wheels or belt sanders tend to overheat the surface which stresses and leaves contamination imbedded on the surface.
-Depending on the application of the part(s) the process of passivation or electropolishing may have to be incorporated to the process.
+Grinding or polishing with grinding wheels or continuous belt sanders tend to overheat the surface layers to the point where resistance cannot be fully restored even with subsequent pickling.